Versione in italiano

 What is TAC

-• foster identification with the institutional values of the organization;
+• Promoting identification with the institutional values of the organization.

-• encourage attitudes to critical and innovative thinking.
+• Increasing attitudes toward critical and innovative thinking.

 Staff